pronovic/smartapp-sensortrack/DEVELOPER.md

 Additional tasks:

-- run build: Build artifacts in the dist/ directory
 - run database: Run the InfluxDB & Grafana servers via docker-compose
 - run release: Release a specific version and tag the code
 - run server: Run the REST server at localhost:8080